March 3, 2022

 What Is an E Color Diamond?

-An E color diamond ranks second-highest on the diamond color grade scale.
-It comes in just below D color stones and is a colorless gem.
+An E color diamond is a natural stone that ranks second-highest on the diamond color grade scale.
+It comes in just below D color stones, and it is considered to be a colorless gem.
 It may not be as transparent as those in the D category, but it has no discernable color when viewed with the naked eye or under a bright light.

 Many assume that diamonds are clear and do not contain any hues, but most stones available on the market have a yellow tint.
 The darker and more visible the color is, the lower the gem sits on the diamond color range.